How to Prevent Water Spots on Car Windows

 Avoid Water Splash Sources

 Of course, it would be impossible to completely avoid every kind of water source, both natural and artificial, that exist in the world.
-You can, however, minimize the frequency of such types of contact.
-Take special care to avoid sprinklers, which often carry dirty groundwater and mineral deposits which cause water spots.
+Take preventative measures to avoid future spots by parking away from sprinklers, which often carry dirty groundwater and mineral deposits that cause water spots.

 You can use these tips to minimize the damage done by water spots on car windows and other exterior surfaces.
 When water spots do occur, you’ll want to remove them by following the guidelines outlined in this article: How to Remove Water Spots From my Car’s Finish.